zdravkov/kendo-docs/api/javascript/ui/grid.md

 ##### e.workbook `Object`

-The Excel workbook configuration object.
+The Excel [workbook configuration object](/api/javascript/ooxml/workbook#configuration).
+Used to initialize a `kendo.ooxml.Workbook` class.
+Modifications of the workbook will reflect in the output Excel document.

 ##### e.preventDefault `Function`